Salus University continuously updates its COVID-19 guidelines to inform and assist the University community.

 Salus University’s initial COVID-19 Guidelines announced

-- EXPANDING the travel restriction to include all university-sponsored travel by any means of transportation (please note that this restriction does not include commuting).
+- The suspension of all University-sponsored travel by any means of transportation (please note that this restriction does not include commuting).

 Sources of Information